 LOLIPOP (London Life Sciences Prospective Population Cohort) Study - PI: J Kooner (Imperial College London) and J Chambers (NTU Singapore). http://www.lolipopstudy.org/

 Northern Finland Birth Cohorts - PI: Prof M-R Jarvelin

-MRC-PHE Centre - Prof Frank Kelly (King's College London)
+MRC-PHE Centre for Environment and Health - Prof Frank Kelly (King's College London)

 UK MED-BIO - J Griffin (MRC Cambridge), R Lyons (CIPHER Swansea)